-We have a strict ‘gifts, hospitality and inducements’ policy regarding the frequency and cost of the benefits provided to each adviser/intermediary firm.
+We have a strict policy regarding the frequency and cost of the benefits provided to financial advisers.

-Minor non-monetary benefits may also be provided to advisers/intermediaries at no charge.
+Minor non-monetary benefits may also be provided to financial advisers at no charge.
 These can include:

-- tools to help them provide financial advice on our service and the products we distribute;
+- Tools to help them provide financial advice on our services and the products we distribute.

-- offsite meetings including reasonable and appropriate entertainment, round table discussions and marketing support, and
+- Meetings including reasonable and appropriate hospitality, round-table discussions and marketing support.